kalicki/fullstack-challenge/README.md

-# Full Stack Engineering Internship - Coding Challenge (Ayga)
+# Full Stack - Coding Challenge

 The Tezla Motors is car company has a confusing API.
 It returns badly structured JSON which isn't always consistent.
 AygaCar needs to adapt the API into a cleaner format.
 Instructions